BytePane

 What is Markdown used for?

 Markdown is primarily used for documentation, readme files, blogs.
-It was created by John Gruber in 2004 and follows the markup paradigm.
+It was created by John Gruber in 2004.
+It follows the markup paradigm.

 Is Markdown hard to learn?